No Filing Fee for a Veteran-Owned Texas LLC

 Is my LLC eligible to be a new veteran-owned business?

 To be deemed a "new veteran-owned business," your LLC must:

 - Be formed in Texas on or after January 1, 2022, and before January 1, 2026, AND

-- Be 100% owned by an honorably discharged veteran from a branch of the U.S. Armed Services.
+- Be 100% owned by honorably discharged veterans from a branch of the U.S. Armed Services.

-- Request and receive a Letter of Verification of Veteran’s Honorable Discharge from the Texas Veterans Commission for EACH owner.
+- Obtain a Letter of Verification from Texas Veterans Commission;

 - Fill out and sign a Certificate of New Veteran Owned Business (Form 05-904);

 - File the Certificate of Formation, Letter of Verification, and Form 05-904 via SOSUpload.

 Mr. Copp is a graduate of the University of Texas at Austin and the founder of the Copp Law Firm.
 He has been licensed in Texas for 19 years and has personally formed over 3,000 Texas LLCs since 2015.
 He was recognized as a Rising Star by SuperLawyers® for seven straight years.
 See full bio →